cetusarto/MyAnimeList/README.md

 |   Not yet aired|  366|2.735630465655131|
 +----------------+-----+-----------------+
 ```
-- The most important sources are Original and manga
+- The most important sources are original and manga
 ```
 +------------+-----+-------------------+
 | source_type|count|         percentage|